World Cup 2026 Group L: Favourites and Talents to Watch

 Talents to Watch

 For England, record goal scorer Harry Kane is the centrepiece, as he continues to be one of the world’s most clinical finishers.
-The England captain scored 63 goals so far this season, 58 goals of which came for his club Bayern Munich in all competitons.
+The England captain scored 66 goals so far this season, if that’s not a good omen for England winning the World Cup then we don’t know what is!
+61 of Harry Kane’s goals came for his club Bayern Munich in all competitions, with a sublime hattrick in his last match for Bayern in their 3-0 over VfB Stuttgart in the German Cup.
 Another one to watch is Jude Bellingham, the Real Madrid midfielder is one of the most complete players in world football, combining physicality, technical quality and an extraordinary ability to arrive in the box at decisive moments.
-Phil Foden brings creativity and pace, while Bukayo Saka offers similar quality from the opposite flank.
+Bukayo Saka will be one of the other star players having recently clinched his first Premier League title with Arsenal.
 Declan Rice anchors the midfield with the same composure he brings to Arsenal.
-Cole Palmer has emerged as a genuine star, his left foot and big-moment temperament making him a constant threat.
+Ivan Toney is a surprise inclusion having not featured much under Thomas Tuchel, but his penalty taking is second to none so perhaps that’s a factor in his selection.
 Defensively, Manchester City teammates John Stones and Marc Guehi lead the back line, and goalkeeper Jordan Pickford remains a tournament specialist.

 Croatia’s key man is, in many ways, still Luka Modrić.
 Even at the very end of his career, the former Ballon d’Or winner remains capable of dictating play with his vision and passing.
 Alongside him, Mateo Kovačić brings energy and ball-carrying quality, while Joško Gvardiol has emerged as one of Europe’s best young defenders.
 Andrej Kramarić offers experience in attack, while Mario Pašalić provides arriving-runs from midfield.
 We predict a starring appearance from Spurs defender Luka Vušković in this World Cup.